 Courses offer a convenient, yet rigorous style of learning that allows you to structure your education to suit your schedule while keeping you on pace toward achieving your educational.

-Our online self-paced courses are similar to online fixed-date courses, but are designed to give you a six-month period from time of enrollment to complete all assignments.
+Our online self-paced courses are designed to provide flexibility and autonomy for learners.
+Unlike traditional classroom methods, which require attendance at scheduled times, self-paced courses allow you to progress through the material at your own speed within a six-month period from the time of enrollment.
 Your instructor will provide feedback via written responses on your assignments and exams.
 Grades are based on completed projects, assignments and exams.

 With hundreds of courses across a range of education-related topics, there’s a strong chance we have the ideal class for you!